This country is the 'most dangerous place in the world for children'

 "Historically, France has always been the kingmaker," Mudge said.
 "But Russia's proximity to the president and sudden rise in the country has challenged that."

-The Central African Republic's government signed a peace deal with the 14 rebel groups last month, but few sections of the country were experiencing anything resembling peace.
+The Central African Republic's government signed a peace deal with the 14 rebel groups last month, but few sections of the country have been experiencing anything resembling peace.

 As various nations vie for influence, the situation on the ground has only worsened.
 The escalating violence has forced increasing numbers of people to flee their homes and their crops, pushing the country closer to famine.